aske5900/GEM-Code-Base/README.md

 "data_generation.py" is the main file and uses functions from partition_mu, partition_vertices, permutations_sigma and miscfunctions.
 Lists of valid permutations sorted by vertex partition and standard forms of mu are saved in csv files in the "Data" folder sorted by genus.
-Additional files containing isomorphisms of mu are also saved in csv files in "Isomorphisms" for covienience.
+Lists of isomorphisms of mu are also saved in csv files in "Isomorphisms" for covienience.
 Csv files containing already generated data have been provided in these folders.

 "single_file_analysis.py" sorts through the csv files of generated data to summarise the total number of valid triangulations found.
 Data from this is saved in additional csv files in the